 Kerman Mozaffari Mosque has three entrances, that one opens to Mushtaq Square and the other one to Shariati Street (former Mozaffari).
 The plan of the mosque is of the type of four-porch mosques and the north and south porches are taller.
 The tiles used in the south porch are seven-color tiles.
 The plan of the mosque is four-porch mosques and the north and south porches are made taller.
 The vast courtyard of the mosque is decorated with four beautiful porches.
 Also, the mosque has two large summer and winter naves, according to the principles of symmetry.
 They are located in the east and west porches of the mosque's nave.

-The main altar of the mosque, which is the most beautiful part of the mosque, covered with nice tile work.
-Of course, the lower part of the altar covered with marble with inscriptions.
+The main altar of the mosque, which is the most beautiful part of the mosque, is covered with nice tile work.
+Of course, the lower part of the altar is covered with marble with inscriptions.
 Various architectural decorations such as tilework, plasterwork, and Mogharnas have given a special effect to the altar of the mosque.

 In general, Kerman Grand Mosque or Mozaffari Mosque is one of the great and magnificent buildings of Kerman that different parts of this building represent the history, culture, and art of the people of Kerman throughout history.